donwung/num2text/README.md

-# NUM TWO TEXT
+# num two text
-## Tired of Googling "number list generator" and only getting a number list - but in numeric form??
+## "number list generator" but in numeric form
-## Now you have NUM 2 TEXT.
 #### Quick React project inspired by number range generators.

 This will output numbers from X to Y in steps of one.